usarscotus/legal-directory/fre/rule_803.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) it sets out:

-(i) the office’s activities;
+&nbsp;&nbsp;(i) the office’s activities;

-(ii) a matter observed while under a legal duty to report, but not including, in a criminal case, a matter observed by law-enforcement personnel; or
+&nbsp;&nbsp;(ii) a matter observed while under a legal duty to report, but not including, in a criminal case, a matter observed by law-enforcement personnel; or

-(iii) in a civil case or against the government in a criminal case, factual findings from a legally authorized investigation; and
+&nbsp;&nbsp;(iii) in a civil case or against the government in a criminal case, factual findings from a legally authorized investigation; and

 &nbsp;&nbsp;&nbsp;&nbsp;(B) the opponent does not show that the source of information or other circumstances indicate a lack of trustworthiness.